Ryū Ryū Ko

-The Fuzhou Martial Arts Association has published an official statement refuting the results of Tokashiki Iken's research regarding Ryu Ryu Ko.

 The research conducted by Filip Konjokrad points toward RyuRyuKo being Liu Long Gong (劉龍公), not Xie Zhongxiang.

-Life & career
+Life and career

 Liu Long Gong

-"Liu Long Gong was a military officer and bodyguard for Chinese Sapposhi.
+Liu Long Gong was a military officer and bodyguard for the Chinese Sapposhi.
 He was also the chief instructor at the Royal Bodyguard School during the Qing dynasty.
 He was originally from Beijing and later settled in Fuzhou.
 His house was by a river.
-At this time it is not known who his instructor was.
-He had travelled to the Ryukyu islands twice in an official capacity.
-The first time was in 1838 and the second was 1866.
+At this time, it is not known who his instructor was.
+He had travelled to the Ryukyu Islands twice in an official capacity.
+The first time was in 1838, and the second was in 1866.
 His partner during both visits was Wai Xinxian.
-They were known as the left and right hands of the Chinese envoy according to Seiko Higa's father.
+They were known as the left and right hands of the Chinese envoy, according to Seiko Higa's father.
 Seiko Higa recalls his father knew them as distinct individuals.
-This is important to note as some people have also speculated that Wai XinXian was Ryu Ryu Ko."
+This is important to note as some people have also speculated that Wai XinXian was Ryu Ryu Ko.

 Xie Zhongxiang

-Ryū Ryū Ko had been born into the Fujian aristocratic class, who at that time were the only people permitted to study the martial arts which he studied at the southern Shaolin Temple in the mountains of Fujian Province.
-Because of internal strife in China the aristocracy was under threat so his family was forced to conceal their identities for their own safety.
-This led Ryū Ryū Ko to work as a bricklayer and later in life he made a variety of goods such as furniture.
+Ryū Ryū Ko was born into the Fujian aristocratic class, who at that time were the only people permitted to study the martial arts, which he studied at the southern Shaolin Temple in the mountains of Fujian Province.
+Because of internal strife in China, the aristocracy was under threat, so his family was forced to conceal their identities for their own safety.
+This led Ryū Ryū Ko to work as a bricklayer, and later in life, he made a variety of goods such as furniture.

-By some accounts Ryū Ryū Ko was one of the first generation masters of Míng hè quán (鳴鶴拳, Whooping Crane Fist), which he either learned from his teacher Kwan Pang Yuiba (who was a student of Fāng Qīniáng, the originator of the first White Crane martial art), or created himself, based on more general White Crane style of his teacher.
+By some accounts, Ryū Ryū Ko was one of the first generation masters of Míng hè quán (鳴鶴拳, Whooping Crane Fist), which he either learned from his teacher Pan Yuba (who was a student of Fāng Qīniáng, the originator of the first White Crane martial art), or created himself, based on more general White Crane style of his teacher.
 He had been teaching martial arts at his home to a very small group of students, which included Higaonna Kanryō, who stayed with Ryū Ryū Ko from 1867 to 1881.
 Ryū Ryū Ko expanded his class to an actual public school in 1883, running it with his assistant, Wai Shinzan (Wai Xinxian).

 If Ryū Ryū Ko was indeed Xie Zhongxiang, then it is also possible that he had a son named Xie Tsuxiang.
 If Ryū Ryū Ko and Xie Zhongxiang were the same person, then his currently living direct descendant is his great-grandson, Xie Wenliang.
 Historical records provided by the Fuzhou Wushu Association show that Xie Zhong Xiang was not of aristocratic birth and never had to hide his identity.
 Xie Zhong Xiang worked as an apprentice shoe-maker in Fuzhou until he was 30 when he started his own martial art school, whereas accounts in the Okinawan Ryū Ryū Ko oral tradition stated that he worked as a brick-layer and basket-weaver in his later years.